Vin4ter/Ubports-Onclite-redmi7/README.md

     To connect to shell use ssh phablet@10.15.19.82
     In order to get camera working need to run commands blew in terminal: wget https://static.peat-network.xyz/junk/ubports/com.ubuntu.camera_3.1.2+gstdroid3_armhf.click

+ChangeLog:
+-Update vendor
+-FIX flickering on the screen
+-Improved system speed
+-FIX for viewing videos on YouTube in 720p
+-Minor changes